AbelMurgas/Social-Media-Frontend/README.md

-# Social-Media-Frontend
+# Social-Media-Message-Project
-Frontend of social media project
+This is a project created with node.js (backend) and React (frontend) to practice Rest Application